DevExpress-Examples/winforms-html-css-ui-dxhtmlmessenger/Docs/HowItWorksWithData.md

 }
 ```

-When a client receives the CredentialsRequiredEvent, it should call the `SetAccessTokenQuery` method.
-The method specifies **a task** used **to asynchronously provide an access-token** for a specific user:
+When a client receives the _CredentialsRequiredEvent_ event, it should call the _SetAccessTokenQuery_ method.
+The method specifies a **task** that asynchronously provides an access-token for a specific user:

 ```cs
 void OnChannelEvent(ChannelEvent @event) {